Code of Business Conduct and Ethics for Partners and Suppliers

 In doing business with Medallia, Supplier may learn confidential or proprietary information about Medallia, its customers, employees or other Suppliers.
 Confidential or proprietary information of Medallia, and of other companies, includes any nonpublic information that would be harmful to the relevant company or useful to competitors if disclosed.
 Confidential information includes, but is not limited to, Medallia’s business and marketing plans, intellectual property, trade secrets, business processes, information relating to Medallia’s prospects and customers, and product pricing information.

-Supplier must maintain the confidentiality of information about Medallia and other companies entrusted to Supplier by Medallia, use such information only for authorized business purposes and in accordance with any restrictions imposed by the disclosing party, and limit dissemination of the confidential information to individuals who need to know the information for business purposes and are bound by similar obligations of confidentiality, unless disclosure is authorized or legally mandated.
+Supplier must (1) maintain the confidentiality of information about Medallia and other companies entrusted to Supplier by Medallia; (2) use such information only for authorized business purposes and in accordance with any restrictions imposed by the disclosing party; and (3) limit dissemination of the confidential information to individuals who need to know the information for business purposes.
+Any such individuals must be bound by similar obligations of confidentiality, unless disclosure is authorized or legally mandated.

 Medallia has a history of succeeding through honest business competition.
 Medallia does not seek competitive advantages through unlawful or unethical business practices.
 Supplier should similarly endeavor to deal fairly with its customers, service providers, business partners and competitors.
 No Supplier should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.